 - Suppose you have worked in numerous countries (except Australia) for the same company and in the same or closely similar occupation.
 In that case, this should be included in the online application as a single period of employment outside of Australia.

-When will your Work experience be termed unsuitable?
+When will your work experience be deemed unsuitable?

-1. Working at different employer at the Same Time
+1. Working at a different employer at the same time

 If the applicants complete one employment period while also doing another employment period, only one employment event is recognized at any one moment.